People value lung function now more than ever.

 Lung problems are often the result of poor lifestyle choices, genetics, and external factors such as exposure to air pollution.
 While these problems are primarily preventable, monitoring your lung health remains an essential part of keeping your respiratory system on top of its game.

-Therefore, undergoing the proper tests when symptoms manifest or even during your annual physical exam can unveil underlying lung problems that could aggravate in the future.
+Therefore, undergoing the proper tests, including lung cancer blood tests, when symptoms manifest or even during your annual physical exam can unveil underlying lung problems that could aggravate in the future.

 With that, you can have your lung functions screened through proper blood tests that include the ABG test, CBC, and CRP test.